natecook/jennajuby/site/content/post/barcelona-spain.md

 * **Bistrot Levante**, a cute wine bar with great apps, sitting in a charming little plaza in the gothic quarter
 * **Fismuler**, a fun trendy place to get dinner, reservations recommended

-Here’s a list of spanish food, known in barcelona specifically, to try while you're in the region!
+Also, here’s a list of spanish food, known in barcelona specifically, to try while you're in the region!

 * bombas, pa am tomaquet, mato, fideua, escalivada, croquettes, cod fish, crema catalana, spanish omelette/tortilla, calcots, manchengo cheese, churros, and cava.